 Be careful – milk can boil over and/or scorch in a heartbeat.
 As make more yogurt, you’ll find your “sweet spot” for the heat with your stove and your pots, and get a good idea of the settings and timing.
 On my gas stove, I set the burners so the flame is a bit below the pans.
 Heavy bottomed pans help, and if your stove runs very hot you might consider a flame tamer.

 After the milk has held at temperature, remove from heat, skim off and discard the foam.
 A slotted spoon works great for this.
 Carefully pour into a clean pan without disturbing any build up on the bottom of the original pan, and place in an ice water bath.
+(A clean kitchen sink with cold water and ice works well.)

 Leave in the ice water bath until temperature lowers to 110 degrees.
 The starter needs to be added as close to 110 degree as possible, but not below.
 A few degrees will make a difference in total time of the ferment and the health of the culture, so if the milk has milk has cooled too much, gently heat it back up.
 Do not add starter culture if it is over 115 degrees.
 Gently stir to distribute the milk before taking the temperature.